 - How they contribute to the team’s success.

-- The various meetings that help them do it.
+- Which Agile meetings help them do it.

-A commonly held ideal in Agile software development is that teams should be totally flat and completely cross-functional.
+A commonly held ideal in software development is that Agile team structures should be totally flat and completely cross-functional.
 This means all team members sit at the same place in the org chart and they all have the necessary skills to help with any project the team might be working on.

 He asserts that: